arahant/qc-qosf-22-1/README.md

 ### Current implementation

-1. I've primarily implemented the logic, but only the classical algorithm for setting a qubit to |1⟩
+1. I've primarily implemented the logic, both the classical version and the quantum version for setting a qubit to |1⟩

+    a.
+The log prints out the possible win states, their individual probability, and the quantum circuit to reach that state

 3. I've implemented the brute force algorithm, which generates the entire decision tree for a given state.